 The survey only takes a few minutes to complete.
 Its results will be used to assess the impact of cyber crime across the region, and tailor campaigns and support services accordingly.

 In December 2014 West Mercia Police launched the #Be Cyber Smart campaign to raise awareness of internet-related crime and give people the knowledge they need to stay safe online.
-To find out more click here.
+To find out more about the campaign click here.

 Issued: Tuesday 18th October 2016